BhavyaLight/information-retrival-search-engine/README.md

 #### Build an evaluation dataset by manually labelling 10% of the collected data (at least 1,000 records) with an inter-annotator agreement of at least 80%

 A total of 1000 movie records were used to test the classifiers, and these records were manually labelled.
-Refer to the attached file test_data.csv.
+Refer to the attached file IR_evaluation_data.xslx [here](https://github.com/BhavyaLight/information-retrival-search-engine/blob/gh-pages/IR_evaluation_data.xlsx).

 #### Provide evaluation metrics such as precision, recall, and F-measure and discuss results
 ![ClassificationResults](https://github.com/BhavyaLight/information-retrival-search-engine/blob/gh-pages/classification_results.JPG)